user-synax/Kivo/docs.md

 1. Context menu → **Delete** (your own messages only).
 2. The message is **soft-deleted**: content is cleared, the row remains so replies stay in place.

-You cannot edit or delete other people’s messages.
+You cannot edit or delete other people's messages.

 ### Mentions (`@username`)